 Exec Producer: Branded Content, Features, Shorts, Television Andrea Ogunbadejo is an executive producer responsible for delivering global…

 Before working at Screen and Film School, Andrea worked in film production for over 15 years,…

 Anna Deamer has over thirty years’ worth of experience designing in theatre, film, and television and in lecturing…

 Anthony Vander is an award winning Filmmaker and producer.
-In 2017 and 2018 Anthony was nominated…
+In 2023 Anthony was accepted as a…

 Claire has extensive international publishing knowledge having worked as an Art Director and Editor (Hachette Filipacchi…